Farnborough Airshow 2026: Meet the Team

 // Your mission first

-Join us on February 26th at 1 PM EST for a joint technical session with De Havilland Canada exploring how the Dash-8 becomes a mission-ready ISR, SAR, and maritime surveillance platform.
+On March 4th, we hosted a joint technical session with De Havilland Canada exploring how the Dash 8 becomes a mission-ready ISR, SAR, and maritime surveillance platform.

-Through an engineering-first lens, the discussion will examine how De Havilland Canada’s airframe design philosophy and PAL Aerospace’s integration, software, and operational experience align to deliver mature, repeatable special mission configurations.
+Through an engineering-first lens, the discussion examined how De Havilland Canada’s airframe design philosophy and PAL Aerospace’s integration, software, and operational experience align to deliver mature, repeatable special mission configurations.

-Drawing on flown Dash-8 programs the session will touch on how structural design, electronic integration, mission-system architecture, and crew workflows are approached in practice, and how these decisions directly affect readiness, certification risk, and mission effectiveness.
+Drawing on flown Dash 8 programs, the session touched on how structural design, electronic integration, mission-system architecture, and crew workflows are approached in practice, and how these decisions directly affect readiness, certification risk, and mission effectiveness.

 This session brings together OEM engineering authority from De Havilland Canada with PAL Aerospace’s program leadership and operational expertise.
 Contributions span airframe engineering, pilot, and frontline sensor operations; informed by aircraft that are flown, maintained, and operated in today’s most demanding special missions.

-PAL Aerospace participants will join the session directly from a Dash-8 special missions aircraft, offering a rare, practical context as they highlight how design, integration, and crew workflows come together in the platform itself.
+PAL Aerospace participants joined the session directly from a Dash 8 special missions aircraft, offering a rare, practical context as they highlight how design, integration, and crew workflows come together in the platform itself.

 • Engineering the Mission: A deep dive into integration – cooling, EMI/EMC management, and Starlink-backed connectivity for real-time data flow.